Rich Reel

 high performance control algorithms, human/computer interface, script engine, real-time instrument control,

-multi-system coordination, multi servo loop, wide variety of stepper motor drive, PID temperature control,
+multi-system coordination, multi servo loop, wide variety of stepper motor drive,

-communication protocol, data collection, data processing and efficient DSP algorithms.
+communication protocol, data collection, data processing and efficient

 My code tends to be small, efficient and extremely stable, even bug-free (several shipping examples).

-Some exposure to Linux and open source tools.
+More and more exposure to Linux and open source tools.

 Exposure to NVIDIA Tegra2 / Windows CE.

-user interface, complex CCD camera control (FPGA low level commands), data analysis, some 2D and 3D image processing,
+low level commands), data analysis, some 2D and 3D image processing,

 audio processing algorithms and a range of web, DOS and other utilities.

-Quickly wrote 2D electric field and single molecule kinetics simulators from scratch.
+I quickly wrote 2D electric field and single molecule kinetics simulators from scratch.

-Am working on an audio editor application.
+Am working on an audio editor application with some highly advanced features.

 My forte is quickly building highly specialized in-house software tools (with and without accompanying hardware)